Michael O'Neill

 The Takeaway: Be Adventurous

 Don’t be afraid to take new steps into the wild, weird and unknown.
 Just like this IKEA marketing strategy, it’ll get people talking on social media — especially if you partner with Illeana Douglas.
+By tapping into bold mediums, IKEA’s marketing fosters customer engagement and can even be integrated into a broader digital marketing course curriculum as a best-practice case study.

 Tactic No. 5: Capturing the Best Angle for Each Item of Furniture